Channel (geography): Natural channels

 Natural channels are formed by fluvial process and are found across the Earth.
 These are mostly formed by flowing water from the hydrological cycle, though can also be formed by other fluids such as flowing lava can form lava channels.
 Channels also describe the deeper course through a reef, sand bar, bay, or any shallow body of water.
-An example of a river running through a sand bar is the Columbia Bar—the mouth of the Columbia river.
+An example of a river running through a sand bar is the Columbia Bar—the mouth of the Columbia River.

 A stream channel is the physical confine of a stream (river) consisting of a bed and stream banks.

 Stream channels exist in a variety of geometries.
 Stream channel development is controlled by both water and sediment movement.
 There is a difference between low gradient streams (less than a couple of percent in gradient or slightly sloped) and high gradient streams (steeply sloped).
 A wide variety of stream channel types can be distinguished (e.g. braided rivers, wandering rivers, single-thread sinuous rivers etc.).
 During floods, water flow may exceed the capacity of the channel and flood waters will spill out of the channel and across the valley bottom, floodplain or drainage area.

 Examples of rivers that are trapped in their channels: Grand Canyon and Black Canyon of the Gunnison.

 In a larger nautical context, as a geographical place name, the term channel is another word for strait, which is defined as a relatively narrow body of water that connects two larger bodies of water.
-In this nautical context, the terms strait, channel, sound, and passage are synonymous and usually interchangeable.
+In this nautical context, the terms strait, channel, and passage are synonymous and usually interchangeable.
 For example, in an archipelago, the water between islands is typically called a channel or passage.
 The English Channel is the strait between England and France.

 Waterflow channels

 The channel form is described in terms of geometry (plan, cross-sections, profile) enclosed by the materials of its bed and banks.
 This form is under influence of two major forces: water discharge and sediment supply.
-For erodible channels the mutual dependence of its parameters may be qualitatively described by Lane's Principle (also known as Lane's relationship): the product of the sediment load and bed Bukhara size is proportional to the product of discharge and channel slope.
+For erodible channels the mutual dependence of its parameters may be qualitatively described by Lane's Principle (also known as Lane's relationship): the product of the sediment load and bed grain size is proportional to the product of discharge and channel slope.